holms-ur/fine-tuning/fine-tuning/ssd.md

-# Fine tuning with the RetinaNet algorithm.
+# Fine tuning with the SSD algorithm.

 ## Installation